swdevlin/ars-magica-grimoire/README.md

 # Ars Magica Grimoire

 A system for producing PDFs of Ars Magica spells.
+PDFs can be in letter, A4, or tabloid page size, and either portrait or landscape.
+PDFs can be produced with page grounds for viewing on-line, or with no background for printing, although they look pretty good printed if your printer supports full page printing.

 This started as a project for producing a single PDF of all published spells for Ars Magica.

 ## Requirements